The Current (song)

 "The Current" is a song by Blue Man Group, released as the first single from their 2003 concept album, The Complex.
 The song features the guest vocals of Gavin Rossdale of Bush, and was featured in the film, Terminator 3: Rise of the Machines.
+Once the group made a deal with the film's producers, one of the film's crew suggested Rossdale for a singer who could fit the song's dynamic range, who once presented with the song said he approved the song and could reach all its notes, leading the Blue Man Group to fly to London to record his vocals and also bring in Bush guitarist Chris Traynor.

 Song meaning

 The song deals with urban and occupational isolation, the two key themes from the album.
 The isolation theme is furthered by the setting, which takes place in the underground portion of the urban complex—the location of the phone lines, electrical wires, and Internet connections.
 According to the Blue Man Group themselves, "We wanted to capture the modern paradox of having access to millions of people through electric current but still being cut off from any real human contact."

 The song might then be assumed to be about how technology is moving the world forward whilst it moves people backwards.

-Promo
+Music video

-Another promo CD was released, in a cardboard slide case.
+Directed by Terminator 3 production designer Jeff Mann, the music video was filmed at an abandoned power plant in Redondo Beach, California, and had the intention of having the Blue Men "act as a kind of video DJ, 'scratching' together video loops in a way that actually creates the underlying rhythm of the song".